Zerg00s/FlowPowerAppsMigrator/README.md

 - Sit back and wait for the lists and libraries to be migrated and the conversion process to finish.

-## 4. Navigate to the \dist folder and collect converted flows and apps
+## 4. Navigate to the \dist folder and collect converted flows, apps and solutions

 ![](MISC/IMG/2018-07-25-21-11-04.png)

-## 5. Import converted flows and apps
+## 5. Import converted flows, apps and solutions
 Now go ahead and import your flows and apps to the destination tenant.
 All SharePoint actions are now be converted and point to the new location.